 In no way do I think I’ve found the perfect balance yet (does that even exist?), but I’m slowly finding what works.

 Okay, probably not the first thing you think about with self care, but it totally is!
 Regularly nourishing and fueling yourself is a non-indulgent form of self-care.

 You have to be properly fueled and nourished to take care of others and perform your best.
-This is actually something I talk with clients about when we discuss intuitive eating – sometimes the gentle nutrition piece plays in and knowing that you may not eat until way later, for example, may warrant an early snack, even if you aren’t hungry.
+This is actually something I talk with clients about when we discuss the 10 principles of intuitive eating – sometimes the gentle nutrition piece plays in and knowing that you may not eat until way later, for example, may warrant an early snack, even if you aren’t hungry.

 It can be difficult to take time to feed yourself when you have a crying or needy baby, I get that.
-I have a list of snacks that I can eat with one hand that make the list.
-Yogurt is one of those snacks that you can hold in one hand with a baby in the other.
+I have a list of healthy breastfeeding snacks that I can eat with one hand that make the list.

 There’s nothing better than sleeping in a little.
 The last few weeks, Cam has started waking up between 5:30 and 6 to eat, but then going back to sleep until 8ish.